-The Top 10 Disks graph displays the ten busiest disks in your environment as of the last sample that up.time has taken.
-If there are fewer than ten disks on the system, then all of the disks on a system will be charted in the graph.
+The Top 10 Disks graph displays the ten busiest disks in your environment as of the last sample that Uptime Infrastructure Monitor has taken.
+If there are fewer than ten disks on the system, then all of the disks on a system charted in the graph.